airbnb/swift/README.md

   #### Why?

-  Using `internal` properties allows the compiler to synthesize a memberwise initializer, reducing boilerplate.
+  Using `internal` properties allows the compiler to synthesize the default internal memberwise initializer, reducing boilerplate.

   ```swift
   // WRONG